MbqIIB/DevOps-Milestone2/README.md

 #### Custom Metrics: The ability to implement your own custom source metrics.

 ##### Max condition: Count the max number of conditions within an if statement in a function.

+As taught in complexity class workshop, we used the same approach and extended the code to count the conditions and report the output.

 ##### Long method: Detect a long methods.

+As taught in complexity class workshop, we used the same approach and extended the code to count the conditions and report the output.
+We decided 30 lines as a threshold to detect long methods for this, and any method above that results in the output with the lines of code it contains.

 ##### Free-style: Implement any analysis, such as security-token detection.

+Since AWS and Digital Ocean and the primary prooviders we haved used so far, we used regular expressions to generate the pattern for security token for both of them.
+We wrote the script detectToken.js which checks for the same and reports the output if there is a token present in the code.

 ##### BONUS (10 points): Detect duplicate code using an AST-based difference algorithm.